carlfully/carlfully.github.io/README.md

 Nooow... what will I do with this?
 Idk tbf, but it's nice.
 P.S.: I wanted to make this cool but idk how to add a box, or anything.
 I guess this will only be text!

+Also wanna know how to enable dark mode in this...